SiddharthRajpal/HealthVision/README.md

 | max_pooling2d_2 (MaxPooling2D)| (None, 26, 26, 128)      | 0           |
 | flatten (Flatten)             | (None, 86528)            | 0           |
 | dense (Dense)                 | (None, 128)              | 11075712    |

+As you can see this is a simple Neural Network with 8 layers.
+This model has been copied and trained on several types of data (skin cancer, glaucoma, etc.)